Kirbyrawr/stellar-sample-unity/Readme.md

 - Android

 #### Doesn't work
- - WebGL (Threading support is on Unity Roadmap)
+ - WebGL (Threading Support is planned for Unity 2018.3.0)

 #### Not tested
 - iOS